Bytewaiser/verilog-projects/basic-circuits/Readme.md

     iverilog -o and_gate.vvp and_gate.v and_gate_tb.v

+- This command will create a file called `and_gate.vvp`

 ## Creating a wave file

+After compilation:

+    vvp [vvp_source_file]

+For this example:

+    vvp and_gate.vvp

+- This command will create a file called `and_gate.vcd`
+- Then this file can be fed to a wave simulation software like gtkwave

+### Note on creating a wave file

+To be able to create a wave file using iverilog (Icarus Verilog)

 One need to import these lines in the test code: